 As an asset class, hotels fall into five major categories: Full Service, Select Service, Limited Service, Extended Stay and Budget.
 These categories are largely defined by the amenities and services they offer, although the brand may also play a defining role.
 Here’s an overview of each category:

-- Full-Service: Ranging from luxury brands such as Four Seasons, St. Regis and Aman to upscale and midscale brands including Marriotts, Hiltons and Wyndhams, these hotels offer guests a variety of services and amenities.
+- Full-Service Hotels: Ranging from luxury brands and resorts such as Four Seasons, St. Regis and Aman to upscale and midscale brands including Marriotts, Hiltons and Wyndhams, these hotels offer guests a variety of services and amenities.
 From on-site retail to spas, meeting rooms and restaurants, Full-Service hotels rely on a large staff and depend heavily on the competitive positioning of their amenities and service.

-- Budget: Budget hotels focus purely on keeping costs down, and therefore offer fewer amenities and services.
+- Budget Hotels: Budget hotels focus purely on keeping costs down, and therefore offer fewer amenities and services.
 Days Inn, Travelodge and Super 8 are examples of budget hotels.

 3. Key metrics to understand

 Hotel real estate utilizes a few sector-specific metrics to track performance — the two chief calculations being Average Daily Rate (ADR) and Revenue Per Available Room (RevPar).

 ADR is the measure of the average nightly rate paid for rooms at a hotel, and is calculated by dividing room revenue by rooms sold over a particular period of time.